-The Company did not record any license revenue during the first quarter of 2019.
+The Company did not record any license revenue during the six months ended June 30, 2019.
 As described above, the Company modified its arrangement with HTC on October 30, 2019.
-License revenue will be recognized ratably over the ten-year term as the performance obligation is met in connection with the Co-Promotion Agreement.
-During the three months ended March 31, 2020, the Company recognized revenues of \$7 thousand in license fees associated with the Co-Promotion Agreement.
+License revenue will be recognized ratably over the ten-year term as the performance obligation is met in connection with a Co-Promotion Agreement.
+During the three and six months ended June 30, 2020, the Company recognized revenues of \$7 thousand and \$13 thousand, respectively, in license fees associated with the Co-Promotion Agreement.
 Revenue not yet recognized of \$0.2 million is recorded as deferred revenue on the condensed consolidated balance sheet.